 the candidate’s attributes as measured against the USOPC Nominating and Governance Committee’s Board Member Service Criteria; and,

-other criteria, as determined by the Nominating and Elections Committee, indicating that the candidate has the capabilities needed to be a valuable USOPC Board member.
+other criteria, as determined by the Nominating and Governance Committee, indicating that the candidate has the capabilities needed to be a valuable USOPC Board member.

-The AAC Nominating and Governance Committee will explain to each selected candidate the responsibilities of USOPC Board service.
-Additionally, the Nominating and Elections Committee will explain to each selected candidate that they are to be a voice for the interests of athletes in serving the best interests of the USOPC.
+Team USA AC Nominating and Governance Committee will explain to each selected candidate the responsibilities of USOPC Board service.
+Additionally, the Nominating and Governance Committee will explain to each selected candidate that they are to be a voice for the interests of athletes in serving the best interests of the USOPC.

 The Nominations and Governance Committee may not nominate any candidate who is not eligible to serve on the USOPC Board, according to USOPC Bylaws or Policy.

-Pursuant to USOPC Bylaw Section 3.7, a candidate who has committed certain criminal, doping, and SafeSport violations is ineligible for service as a USOPC Board member.
+Pursuant to USOPC Bylaw , a candidate who has committed certain criminal, doping, and SafeSport violations is ineligible for service as a USOPC Board member.
 Prior to being placed on the election ballot, a candidate will undergo a background check and social media review conducted by the USOPC and will make certain disclosures pertaining to the candidate’s personal history.
-Candidates will agree that results of the background check, social media review and disclosures will be furnished to the AAC Nominating and Elections Committee and to the USOPC.
-The AAC Nominating and Elections Committee will consider the results of a candidate’s background check, social media review and disclosure in selecting the candidate for election.
-Prior to the AAC Nominating and Elections Committee making a final selection of a candidate for election, the USOPC will determine whether the results of the background check or candidate disclosure would disqualify the candidate from service as a USOPC Board member in accordance with USOPC Bylaw Section 3.7.
+Candidates will agree that results of the background check, social media review and disclosures will be furnished to Team USA AC Nominating and Governance Committee and to the USOPC.
+The Team USA AC Nominating and Governance Committee will consider the results of a candidate’s background check, social media review and disclosure in selecting the candidate for election.
+Prior to Team USA Nominating and GovernanceCommittee making a final selection of a candidate for election, the USOPC will determine whether the results of the background check or candidate disclosure would disqualify the candidate from service as a USOPC Board member in accordance with USOPC Bylaws.
 If so disqualified, the candidate is precluded from being placed on the ballot.

-In advance of the election, the Nominating and Elections Committee shall notify all eligible voters of the upcoming election for the AAC athlete seat.
-The notification shall state the names and summary of qualifications of the candidates selected by the Nominating and Elections Committee to run for the USOPC Board seat.
+In advance of the election, the Nominating and Governance Committee shall notify all eligible voters of the upcoming election for Team USA AC athlete seat.
+The notification shall state the names and summary of qualifications of the candidates selected by the Nominating and Governance Committee to run for the USOPC Board seat.
 Additionally, a candidate may include, if so inclined, a description of not more than one page of the candidate’s qualifications and of the candidate’s position on issues of importance to the candidate.

-An independent third-party Election Administrator will conduct the elections.
-The Election Administrator shall be an entity chosen by the USOPC with the approval of the AAC.
+An independent third-party Election Administrator will conduct the elections. .

-The USOPC shall determine the election period, including the time and date by which the vote for the AAC athlete must take place.
+The USOPC shall determine the election period, including the time and date by which the vote for Team USA AC athlete must take place.

 The Executive Director shall provide to the Election Administrator a list of its Members and Alternate Members with their contact information (email address) at least 30 days prior to the election, which shall be the record date.